StephenSorriaux/kazoo/docs/testing.rst

 Kazoo Test Case
 ===============

-The :class:`~kazoo.testing.harness.KazooTestCase` is complete test case that is equivalent to the mixin setup of :class:`~kazoo.testing.harness.KazooTestHarness`.
+The :class:`~kazoo_sasl.testing.harness.KazooTestCase` is complete test case that is equivalent to the mixin setup of :class:`~kazoo_sasl.testing.harness.KazooTestHarness`.
 An equivalent test to the one above:

 .. code-block:: python

-    from kazoo.testing import KazooTestCase
+    from kazoo_sasl.testing import KazooTestCase

     class MyTest(KazooTestCase):
         def testmycode(self):